mrquantumcodes/bufferchad.nvim/README.md

 use {
     "mrquantumcodes/bufferchad.nvim",

-    -- uncomment if you want telescope and a modern ui
+    -- uncomment if you want fuzzy search with telescope and a modern ui

     -- requires = {
     --    {"nvim-lua/plenary.nvim"},